isomerpages/mas-moneysense/_money-management/Understanding Debit Cards.md

 it.</p>
 </li>
 <li>
-<p>Keep a record of your card numbers, expiration dates, and the phone number
+<p>Keep a record of your card numbers, expiration dates and the phone number
 and address of the bank in a secure place.</p>
 </li>
 <li>